 and to get the kids' attention

-Surprised Huay Ping had been a flight attendant in her previous career life?
+Surprised Huay Ping had been a flight attendant in her previous career life?and to teach them an activity they can do with their kids as a release, reward,

 She asked them to race to one side of the room or the other, depending on which kind of food they liked.
 They LOVED this game.
 Malaysians LOVE food.